 Fashion designer Yves Saint Laurent restored this 1920s garden with marble pools, spiky cactus, banana trees, swaying palms, and bursting bougainvilleas.
 But the most prominent color is the striking blue Moorish building.
 It adds an even more harmonious touch to this already calming retreat in one of Morocco's bustling cities.

-Soak in the milky warmth of Iceland’s Blue Lagoon, a must on our list of bluest places on Earth.
-It’s the perfect respite after exploring all the outdoor activities the island has to offer on our Southern Iceland Summer Adventure.
+Soak in the luxurious warmth of Iceland's Blue Lagoon, a must on our list of bluest places on Earth.
+It's the perfect respite after exploring all the outdoor activities the island has to offer on our Southern Iceland Summer Adventure.

 A natural wonderland awaits on the coast of Belize, scattered with hundreds of tropical islands with endless beaches.
-Don a mask to swim with 500 species of fish in the second largest barrier reef in the world.
-Don’t miss a private helicopter flight over the captivating Great Blue Hole.
+Don a snorkeling mask to swim with 500 species of fish in the second largest barrier reef in the world.
+Don't miss a private helicopter flight over the captivating Great Blue Hole.

-Admire the shimmering waters of Lake Atitlan and the volcanoes beyond from the accommodations of Casa Palopó.
+Admire the shimmering waters of Lake Atitlan in Guatemala and the volcanoes beyond from the accommodations of Casa Palopó.
 Its location makes it an ideal launching pad for you to learn about the Mayan culture and visit villages where age-old customs remain in the form of tapestries, cuisine, and language.